rocket3989/blog_posts/555_timer.md

 ![capacitor chargine circuit](/images/555_timer_pic2.svg)

-When the switch is closed, the circuit becomes a loop, with the supply voltage, the resistor volatage, represented by IR, and the capacitor voltage, Q/C. These values must sum to 0, so they can be expressed in the following equation
+When the switch is closed, the circuit becomes a loop, with the supply voltage, the resistor voltage, represented by  IR, and the capacitor voltage, Q/C. These values must sum to 0, so they can be expressed in the following equation

 ![equation](/images/555_timer6.svg)